 The biggest mistake couples make is assuming a beach wedding is simpler than a traditional one.
 It’s not.
 It’s different.
 Sand, wind, heat, tides, and permits all add layers of logistics that a ballroom wedding never has to consider.

-According to Hola Weddings, the most successful beach weddings prioritize guest comfort stations (chilled towels, sunscreen, hand fans, water) and wind-proof setups.
+Hola Weddings notes that the most successful beach weddings prioritize guest comfort stations (chilled towels, sunscreen, hand fans, water) and wind-proof setups.
 Here’s your sanity-saving shortlist:

 - Use our beach wedding checklist to track every detail from 18 months out to the day-of.